WasmEdge/WasmEdge/docs/book/en/src/contribute/installer.md

 * Full Option: `--path PATH`
 * Description: Install WasmEdge into the given PATH.
 The default Path is `$HOME/.wasmedge`.
 * Note - In any path other than the ones starting with `/usr` are treated as non system paths in the internals of the installer.
 The consequences are different directory structures for both.
+* Note - If the path does not exist it is created.

 ### Uninstall existed version